 Reviewing the job process should be done at regular intervals to see if there are any new technologies or approaches that may now make things easier.

 If the work must be done with a worker at height, the next simplest solution is to provide a safe work area, with a fixed barrier between the worker and any potential hazard.
 This could be a fixed or mobile work platform with guardrails to prevent the worker from being able to accidentally fall from the work platform.

-The use of a stable work platform with guardrails provides the worker the simplest solution for working while at height, effectively simulating on-the-ground conditions.
-Many situations however utilize a mobile platform, but then require a worker to lean out, or climb up on the rails to reach the work area.
+The use of a stable work platform with guardrails provides the worker with the simplest solution for working while at height, effectively simulating on-the-ground conditions.
+Many situations, however, utilize a mobile platform, but then require a worker to lean out, or climb up on the rails to reach the work area.
 Often the use of an “approved” platform is being confused with using the “appropriate” tool for the job.
-A safety-based approach starts with getting the worker to where they need to be, and choosing the right approach from there, not taking a good tool and using it for every application.
+A safety-based approach starts with getting the worker to where they need to be and choosing the right approach from there, not taking a good tool and using it for every application.

 Fall Arrest vs. Fall Restraint Systems